July 29, 2020

 - Ability to speak a second language

-This position requires access to a car and a valid driver’s license and may require day/overnight travel.
+This position requires access to reliable internet connection, a car, and a valid driver’s license and may require day/overnight travel.
 Due to COVID-19 all activities will be virtual, and modifications will follow CDC and state health official recommendations.

 Wages & Benefits:

-$65,000 annually.
+$65,000 – $72,000 annually DOE.
 Excellent benefits include fully paid medical coverage, vision and dental for employees and generous coverage for spouses, partners and dependents.
 Paid time off and employer matched retirement plan.

 Position Rating: Exempt